 - Making a crore is just a fun way to check how long and how much in each investment will take you to a Crore.
 Your age helps the tool to try and distribute the risks accordingly.

 - The expenses sheet is to just have a plan for your monthly salary and to quickly check if there are pending payments.
-There is also an annual section to track various random expenses that happens over the year and to ensure if you pay them on time and to plan for it.
-There is a section for monthly investments which tells you how much your savings rate or investment percentage).
+There is also an annual section to track various random expenses that happens over the year and to ensure you pay them on time and to plan for it.
+There is a section for monthly investments also (This also helps you compute your savings rate or investment percentage).
 There is a section also for ‘Multi Year Expenses’ so that you can plan for expenses that happen once in a few years like Cars, TVs, phones etc.

 - The income tax calculator may be a bit tricky if you have never actually paid attention to your salary slip and taxes but try it.
 Take you salary slip and try to map things such that the net salary matches for a month.
 You can change the sections like DA, HRA or ESPP to match your own salary slip headings.
 This is just a rough guidance.
 Please don’t blame me for not paying taxes 🙂

 - The ‘Retire’ sheet has the ‘Retirement Calculator’ to identify how much you will need approximately to retire.
-There is also a graph and table that shows how long you have got to work because of your current money habits.
-If your savings rate (from the expenses sheet in case you are using that) is less, you have to work several more years to attain a state of point where you don’t have to work for money (You can retire if you want to).
-For example if you save half your salary, then you probably just need to work 15 years on an average to get enough for retirement.
-Again this is very rough guidance and does not consider every eventuality.
+There is also a graph and table that shows how long you have got to work because of your current money habits before you can retire.
+For example if you save half your salary (50% savings rate), then you probably just need to work 15 years on an average to get enough for retirement.
+Again this is a very rough guidance and does not consider every eventuality.